Investigation

 Confidential

-The Commission for Research Integrity constitutes an independent body of the association Austrian Agency for Research Integrity (OeAWI).
-It deals with cases of (alleged) research misconduct that are related to Austria.
+The Commission for Research Integrity constitutes an independent body of the Austrian Agency for Research Integrity (OeAWI).
+It deals with cases of (alleged) research misconduct connected to an Austrian institution or to a researcher working in Austria.
 One of the Commission’s most important principles is confidentiality in protecting both the complainants’ and the accused persons’ identities.

 Independent